Seeed-Studio/wiki-documents/docs/Grove-Beginner-Kit-For-Arduino.md

 **Description:**

-Some displays support a 180 degree rotation of the internal frame buffer.
+Some displays support a 180-degree rotation of the internal frame buffer.
 This hardware feature can be controlled with this procedure.
 Important: Redraw the complete display after changing the flip mode.
 Best is to clear the display first, then change the flip mode and finally redraw the content.
 Results will be undefined for any existing content on the screen.

 **Syntax:**